// RadioSonic by SigPro Labs

 Digital Filters: Self-Paced

-Detailed C coding experience is not required.
-Students modify and recompile filter code at the functional level, focusing on signal processing concepts rather than embedded software infrastructure.
+No prior C coding experience is required.
+Students will modify and recompile filter code at the functional level, focusing on signal processing concepts rather than embedded software infrastructure.

 $149